Fabio Concato

-Fabio Concato (born Fabio Piccaluga, 31 May 1953 in Milan) is an Italian singer-songwriter.
+Fabio Piccaluga (born 31 May 1953), known professionally as Fabio Concato, is an Italian singer-songwriter.

 Life and career

 Born Fabio Piccaluga in Milan, the son of a jazz musician and a poet, Concato started his career with the cabaret group "I mormoranti", performing at the Derby Club in his hometown.
 He debuted as a singer-songwriter with the album Storie di sempre, which included a minor hit in the form of A Dean Martin.
 Concato's popularity received a big boost in 1982 with the song Una domenica bestiale, which became a major hit in the Italian charts.

 Other popular songs by Concato include Fiore di maggio, Speriamo che piova, Ti ricordo ancora and 051/222525.
 Concato entered the Sanremo Music Festival twice, in 2001 with Ciao ninìn and in 2007 with Oltre il giardino.